Wiley Miller

-David Wiley Miller (born April 15, 1951, Burbank, California) is an American cartoonist whose work is characterized by wry wit and trenchant social satire, is best known for his comic strip Non Sequitur, which he signs Wiley.
+David Wiley Miller (born April 15, 1951) is an American cartoonist whose work is characterized by wry wit and trenchant social satire, is best known for his comic strip Non Sequitur, which he signs Wiley.
 Non Sequitur is the only cartoon to win National Cartoonists Society Divisional Awards in both the comic strip and comic panel categories, and Miller is the only cartoonist to win an NCS Divisional Award in his first year of syndication.

 Editorial cartoons

 A California native, Wiley studied art at Virginia Commonwealth University and worked for several Hollywood educational film studios before relocating to North Carolina in 1976 to work as an editorial cartoonist and staff artist for the Greensboro News & Record.
 In 1978, Wiley was hired by the Santa Rosa, California Press Democrat as staff artist and editorial cartoonist.
 Fenton (1982) was his first syndicated strip.
 In 1985, he was hired as an editorial cartoonist at the San Francisco Examiner.